Can You Really Count on God?

-The celestial Santa Clause: He’s just there to give gifts.
+The celestial Santa Claus: He’s just there to give gifts.
 He smiles, nods, and never really pays attention to the naughty list.

-The grand, old man:He’s the old, old god who isn’t much different from you.
+The grand, old man:He’s the old, old god who isn’t that different from you.
 He has his own failures and faults.
-He doesn’t have any of the answers, either.
+But he doesn’t have any of the answers.

 The Force: Like in the popular science-fiction series “Star Wars,” God is an impersonal force that we can bend to our own will.